 Along the way, I’ve gained some tips for forming a cheap bulking diet that I wanted to share.
 Follow these tips to avoid going over budget while you’re buying food.

 1. Buy the Generic Brand

 If you’ve spent a lifetime buying name brands or eating the name brand foods that your parents bought, making the switch to generic or store brand foods might seem like uncharted territory.
 As someone who’s eaten plenty of generic food (i.e me) can tell you, it’s hard to tell the difference.

 The main benefit of buying generic food is that you’ll save money.
-Who cares if you’re buying generic brands?
+Who cares if you’re buying generic brands for bulking up on a budget?
 There’s nothing wrong with saving money.
 Plus, no one cares if you’re buying generic or name brand food.
 If they do, tell them where to go.

 While I can’t guarantee that you’ll find coupons for meat, it’s easy to find lots of coupons for bulking staple foods like rice, beans, fruits, vegetables, and other foods.
 Yes, companies still send coupons in the mail.

 However, many companies also have digital coupons for people to enjoy, which means no getting out the scissors and acting like your mom or dad.
 I use coupons all of the time, it’s easy.